aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/number-settings/format-number-to-scientific/_index.md

 1. **Select the Cells**: First, select the cells that you want to format.
 You can click and drag to select multiple cells, or use Ctrl+Click to select non-adjacent cells.

 2. **Open Format Cells Dialog**: With the cells selected, right-click on one of the selected cells and choose `Format Cells` from the context menu.
-Alternatively, you can go to the Home tab on the Ribbon, click on the small arrow in the bottom-right corner of the Number group to open the Format Cells dialog.
+Alternatively, you can go to the Home tab on the Ribbon, click on the small arrow in the bottom‑right corner of the Number group to open the Format Cells dialog.

 3. **Choose Scientific Format**: In the Format Cells dialog, click on the `Number` tab if it's not already selected.
 In the Category list, click on `Scientific`.

 4. **Specify Decimal Places**: You can specify the number of decimal places you want.
 For example, if you choose 2, numbers will be displayed in the format of 1.23E+03 for 1230.

 5. **Click OK**: After setting the number of decimal places, click `OK` to apply the scientific notation format to the selected cells.